markdom/specification/1.0/markdom.md

 The JSON object must have an entry with name `type` and value `Image`.

 The JSON object must have an entry with name `uri`.
-The value of this entry, must be a JSON string and contain the value of the `uri` parameter of the represented [*Markdom image content*][].
+The value of this entry, must be a JSON string and contain the value of the `uri` parameter.

 The JSON object may have an entry with name `title`.
-The value of this entry, if present, must be a JSON string that contains the value of `title` parameter of the represented [*Markdom image content*][] or a JSON null, if the `title` parameter is not present.
+The value of this entry, if present, must be a JSON string that contains the value of `title` parameter or a JSON null, if the `title` parameter is not present.

 The JSON object may have an entry with name `alternative`.
-The value of this entry, if present, must be a JSON string that contains the value of `alternative` parameter of the represented [*Markdom image content*][] or a JSON null, if the `alternative` parameter is not present.
+The value of this entry, if present, must be a JSON string that contains the value of `alternative` parameter or a JSON null, if the `alternative` parameter is not present.

 ##### Line Break Content {#markup-json-linebreakcontent}